-This book offers the first multidisciplinary overview of water resources issues and management in the Aral Sea Basin, covering both the Amu Daray and Syr Darya River Basins.
+This book offers the first multidisciplinary overview of water resources issues and management in the Aral Sea Basin, covering both the Amu Darya and Syr Darya River Basins.

-The book will be essential reading for readers interested in sea basin management, environmental policy in Central Asia and water resource management more widely.
-It will also act as a reference source for decision makers in state agencies, as well as a background source of information for NGOs.
+The book will be essential reading for those interested in sea basin management, environmental policy in Central Asia and water resource management more widely.
+It will also act as a reference source for decision-makers in state agencies, as well as a background source of information for NGOs.

 Foreword by Guyzgeldi Bayjanov